Bien-Glitch/fusion.form.validator/README.md

 </form>
 ```

-Now putting it all together we would have:
+Putting it all together we now have:

 ```html
 <!DOCTYPE html>